kaureena/Student-Result-Attendance-Management-System/README.md

 - `logs/sample_logs_only/` — sample run logs (ETL/DQ/API)

+---

 ## Quick visuals (diagram + screenshot)

 **KPI tree (Mermaid)**
 - See: `docs/mermaid/kpi_tree.mmd`

+If you want it to **render directly on GitHub**, paste this into README:

 ```mermaid
 %% include the contents of docs/mermaid/kpi_tree.mmd here